In 2004, French artist Thomas Astruc

 Meanwhile, a sinister, butterfly themed villain, Papillon (who May be Felix’s Father), and his mime henchman who can produce dangerous invisible objects out of thin air., are wreaking havoc that the two teen heroes must put a stop to.
 Even escaping from a collapsing Eiffel Tower as these storyboards from Astruc’s Instagram account.

-However, Astruc then had the idea to change the format into an ensemble show with Ladybug and Chat as part of a superhero team called The Quantic Kids.
+However, Astruc then was told to change the format into an ensemble show with Ladybug and Chat as part of a superhero team called The Quantic Kids.

 Along them were blade thrower, Sparrow, Music-themed fighter, Melodie, and speedster, Mercury.